Frustrated with Dating Online? Here Are 3 Things You Need to Learn Now

 Your job is not to stop the “wrong” men from writing to you.

-So instead of complaining: “The wrong men always write to me!” you will soon remember, “Aha!
+So instead of complaining: “The wrong men always write to me!” you will soon remember that it’s a numbers game, “Aha!
 Most men are the wrong men.
 In fact, 90% of guys I would never even consider dating.
-Which means that I can’t get upset when I don’t like 90% of the emails I receive.
-And I must be patient because I’m only open to 10% of the population.
-The higher your standards, the longer you will likely have to date online.”
+Which means that I can’t get upset and succumb to dating frustration when I don’t like 90% of the emails I receive.
+And I must be patient with my dating life because I’m only open to 10% of the population.
+The higher your standards, the longer I will likely have to date online.”
 Simple shifts in perspective like this are life-saving, and allow you to persevere where you’d ordinarily quit.

 Your job is not to stop the “wrong” men from writing to you.
-If you’re 29 and cute, they’re going to be coming out of the woodwork – 55 year old men from 100 miles away, telling you that you’re beautiful.
+If you’re 29 and cute, they’re going to be coming out of the woodwork — 55 year old men from 100 miles away in some faraway corner of the United States, telling you that you’re beautiful.
 Don’t sweat those guys.
 Men copy and paste emails because such a low percentage of women write back to them.
 It’s a bad strategy on their part, but you have to understand that they’re FAILURES and be a little more sympathetic to them.

 If you want a better online dating experience, you have to learn three things: how to write a better profile, how to flirt with men and keep them interested, and how to initiate contact with the men YOU want in a funny, confident way.

-My way far more effective than anything you’ve done before and it beats the hell out of more trial and error and frustration.
-Literally, my 64-year-old mother just went through all the Finding the One Online material and found a boyfriend in 1 month.
+My far more effective than anything you’ve done before and it beats the hell out of more trial and error and frustration.
+Literally, my 64-year-old mother just went through all the Finding the One Online material and found someone in 1 month.

-What do you think a 29-year-old could do if you learned how to do it right instead of complaining about how everything is wrong?
+What do you think you could do if you learned how to do it right instead of complaining about how everything is wrong in your dating life?